toluwalojurotimiayeni/alx-higher_level_programming/0x0A-python-inheritance/README.md

-Write a class Square that inherits from Rectangle (9-rectangle.py). (task based on 10-square.py)
+Write a class MyInt that inherits from int